grisha/mod_python/Doc/pythonapi.rst

    Also note that the option name ``mod_python.session.session_type`` only started to be used from mod_python 3.3 onwards.
-If you need to retain compatability with older versions of mod_python, you should use the now obsolete ``session`` option instead.
+If you need to retain compatibility with older versions of mod_python, you should use the now obsolete ``session`` option instead.